facebookresearch/Mephisto/packages/mephisto-task/README.md

 A callback provided for the webapp to finalize and submit the worker's resulting work back to Mephisto.

+### `handleMetadataSubmit(payload)`
+A callback provided for the Tips component in the `mephisto-worker-experience` package to submit a tip to its agent's metadata.

 ### `isLoading`

 A boolean flag to be used to render a loading state while a task is handshaking with the Mephisto server backend and initializing.
 Once the `initialTaskData` is loaded, this will be set to `true`.